vladwulf/nestjs-jwts/README.md

-# NestJs Jwt Authentication example with access token and refresh token with integration and end-to-end tests
+# NestJs Jwt Authentication example with access token and refresh token - Integration and End-to-end tests included

 This is an example of how to implement an authentication system in NestJs using passport.js, and json web tokens (JWT).